 This is about choosing the most welcoming and inviting time of day for creative thinking.
 In fact, space and time for non-distracted thinking is essential for leaders and entrepreneurs.
 When we are constantly doing, doing, doing — whether its meetings or phone calls or emails — we have no time to process what’s going on.
 Whether you’re trying to paint a picture or come up with a creative solution for your client, the space to focus at the *right* time of day is critical.

 10. Make it a habit.

 Lastly, when you find something that gets your creative wheels turning, do it regularly and consistently.
+(Here’s an article with some good tips on how to build habits.)
 If early morning writing sessions work for you, make sure to schedule them a few days a week.
 Or every day.
 This is a personalized decision for you based on your goals and desires.
 If exercise works, incorporate a workout or a walk before your “right time of day.”
 Schedule regular gatherings of creative friends or weekly crazy dance parties with your family.